ismaberra/goalguard/README.md

 The file "penalty_16.avi" is a visualization of the Body joint extraction of the video "penalty_16" of this dataset.
 And the final dataset is in "datasets".

-All the files are contained in the dataset Body Joint Extraction.
+All the files are contained in the directory Body_Joint_Extraction.

 # III) Model